bochenxie/NeuroHAR/README.md

 # NeuroHAR
-The repository of Neuromorphic Human Action Recognition Dataset (NeuroHAR).
+This is the repository of Neuromorphic Human Action Recognition Dataset (NeuroHAR).